apolloleagueau/blog/src/pages/index.md

     - image: /img/meeting-space.png
       text: >
-        We believe that good cwith fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
+        We believe that good cwith fellow coffee lovers and learn about coffee making tweeeeeeeeeeeeeeeeeeerk on display there is for sale.
 The full price you pay goes to the artist.
-  heading: What we offer
+  heading: What weeeeeeeee
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s originweewewew  e we w e wee’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
   heading: Great coffee with no compromises